ddrous/platform-runner/README.md

 python3 -m http.server
 `
 depending on your system.
-3. Launch your browser with the URL returned by the command above.
-For example `http://localhost:8000/`.
+3. Launch your browser with the localhost and port number returned by the command above.
+For example `http://localhost:8000/`
 4. Enjoy !

 ## Ressources